AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 # Most Common Concepts

-In this block, I will explain some of the most used resources in AWS and how they work.
-AWS offers a wide range of services that cater to different needs and requirements, it also provides services for analytics, machine learning, security, and many other areas.
+In this block, I will explain some of the commonly used resources in AWS and how they function.
+AWS offers a wide range of services that cater to different needs and requirements.
+AWS also provides services for analytics, machine learning, security, and many other areas.
 Each resource has its own unique functionalities and capabilities, empowering users to build and deploy a wide variety of applications and services in a flexible and scalable manner.<br><br>

 <a name="iam"></a>
 ## IAM (Identity and Access Management)
-This resource is a web service that enables **secure management of access to AWS resources.** You can control also and manage user identities, permissions, and policies within your AWS account.
+This resource is a web service that enables **secure management of access to AWS resources.**

+You can control also and manage user identities, permissions, and policies within your AWS account.

 - Provides functionalities for **managing access** to AWS resources.
 - **Supports roles and federation**, allowing you to grant specific permissions to AWS services and trusted entities.